Che'Nelle discography

 In 2014, Che'Nelle transferred to Delicious Deli Records, which operated under Universal Japan's international division.
 She released her second cover album, Luv Songs 2 (2014), under the label.
 The album became her second album to not chart in the top ten of the Oricon Albums chart, peaking at number 12.
 In 2014, Che'Nelle released the single "Happiness".
 Although the physical single peaked at number 25 on the Oricon Singles Chart, "Happiness" became Che'Nelle's highest charting song on the Japan Hot 100, peaking at number 2.
 The song later served as the lead single for her fifth studio album, @Chenelleworld (2015).
 Within that year, Che'Nelle released a cover of Adele's "Hello" independently outside of Japan.

 In 2017, Che'Nelle released the single "Destiny".
 The song served as the theme song for the Japanese drama Reverse.
 The song peaked at number 36 on the Oricon Singles Chart and number 4 on the Japan Hot 100, receiving a Platinum download certification from the RIAJ.
 The song served as the lead single for the album of the same name, which was released shortly after.
 Destiny (2017), which served as Che'Nelle's sixth studio album, peaked at number 9 on the Billboard Japan Hot Albums chart and number 10 on the Oricon charts.
-Three months later, Che'Nelle released her seventh and most recent studio album, Metamorphosis (2017).
+Three months later, Che'Nelle released her seventh studio album, Metamorphosis (2017).
 The album was released in celebration of Che'Nelle's tenth anniversary of her debut.
 Metamorphosis became Che'Nelle's lowest charting album, peaking at 93 on the Oricon charts.
 With the release of Metamorphosis, Che'Nelle completed her multi-record deal with Universal Japan.
 Near the end of 2017, Che'Nelle independently released an EP, Calm Before the Storm.
 The EP was released exclusively outside of Asia.
 In December 2017, Universal Japan released Che'Nelle's second greatest hits album, 10th Anniversary All Time Best.